marcelm/cutadapt/README.md

   length of a read (for `--minimum- and --maximum-length`) is now computed after primer base removal (when `--trim-primer` is specified).
 * Added one column to the info file that contains the name of the found adapter.
+* Add an explanation about colorspace ambiguity to the README

 v1.3
 ----